srishtiipatil/E-commerce-Sentiment-Analysis-for-Amazon-Reviews-/README.md

 # E-commerce-Sentiment-Analysis-for-Amazon-Reviews-
-This project analyzes Amazon consumer reviews to predict sentiment (Positive, Negative, or Neutral) using NLP and Machine Learning.
-With 34,000+ reviews, it applies text preprocessing, classification models, and data visualization to extract insights on customer satisfaction and product performance.
+This project analyzes 34,000+ Amazon reviews to predict sentiment (Positive, Negative, Neutral) using NLP, ML, and data visualization to assess customer satisfaction and product performance.

 📌 Introduction